risc0/zeth/README.md

 **Bonsai proving mode**.
 *This mode generates a ZK proof.*
 To run in this mode, add the parameter `--submit-to-bonsai`.
-When run in this mode, Zeth submits a proving task to Bonsai, which then constructs an Ethereum block entirely from within the zkVM.
+When run in this mode, Zeth submits a proving task to the [Bonsai proving service](https://www.bonsai.xyz/), which then constructs an Ethereum block entirely from within the zkVM.
 This mode checks the correctness of the result using the RPC provider.
 It also outputs the Bonsai session UUID, and polls Bonsai until the proof is complete.

+To use this feature, first set the `BONSAI_API_URL` and `BONSAI_API_KEY` environment variables, then follow the instructions below for submitting jobs to Bonsai and verifying the proofs.

+Need a Bonsai API key?
+[Sign up today](https://bonsai.xyz/apply).

 ```console
 $ RUST_LOG=info ./target/release/zeth \